Gabelbombe/paper-kubernetes/README.md

 No matter how lax, this configuration is tighter than the default security set up by [Kubernetes cluster creation script](http://kubernetes.io/docs/getting-started-guides/aws/).

-### Self-signed Certificates
+#### Self-signed Certificates

 Communication between Kubernetes components and control API, all use HTTPS.
 We need a server certificate for it.
 It is self-signed with our own private CA. Terraform generates a CA certificate, a server key+certificate and signs the latter with the CA. The process uses [CFSSL](https://github.com/cloudflare/cfssl).

 The interesting point here is the template-based generation of certificates.
-I’m using [Data Sources](https://www.terraform.io/docs/configuration/data-sources.html), a feature introduced by Terraform 0.7.
+I'm using [Data Sources](https://www.terraform.io/docs/configuration/data-sources.html), a feature introduced by Terraform 0.7.

 ```hcl